tomiok/choose-my-trip/zuul-gateway/README.md

 2) `docker run -p 8081:8081 zuul-gateway`

 ## Routing table
-### This service provide a basic routing and a load balancer (Ribbon) to access the services.
+### This service provide a basic routing and a load balancer (Ribbon) to communicate with the services.

 This are the mappings in Zuul gateway, by service id.